awsdocs/aws-freertos-docs/doc_source/userguide/dev-tester-prereqs.md

 ## LTS Qualification \(Qualification for FreeRTOS that uses LTS libraries\)<a name="lts-qualification-dev-tester-afr"></a>
 + In order for your microcontroller to be designated as supporting long\-term support \(LTS\) based versions of FreeRTOS in the AWS Partner Device Catalog, you must provide a manifest file\.
 For more information, see the [ FreeRTOS Qualification Checklist](https://docs.aws.amazon.com/freertos/latest/qualificationguide/afq-checklist.html) in the *FreeRTOS Qualification Guide*\.
-+ At this time, in order to validate that your microcontroller supports LTS based versions of FreeRTOS and qualify it for submission to the AWS Partner Device Catalog, you must use AWS IoT Device Tester \(IDT\) with FreeRTOS Qualification \(FRQ\) test suite version v1\.4\.x\.
++ In order to validate that your microcontroller supports LTS based versions of FreeRTOS and qualify it for submission to the AWS Partner Device Catalog, you must use AWS IoT Device Tester \(IDT\) with FreeRTOS Qualification \(FRQ\) test suite version v1\.4\.x\.
-+ At this time, support for LTS based versions of FreeRTOS is limited to the 202012\.xx version of FreeRTOS\.
++ Support for LTS based versions of FreeRTOS is limited to the 202012\.xx version of FreeRTOS\.

 ## Download IDT for FreeRTOS<a name="download-dev-tester-afr"></a>